neondatabase/website/content/guides/feature-flags-sveltekit.md

 </CodeTabs>

-The code snippet above first ensures the existence of a table named `feature_flags` in the PostgreSQL database.
+The code snippet above first ensures the existence of a table named `feature_flags` in the Postgres database.
 Then, it inserts a feature flag named `fast_payments` with the value `true`, indicating that fast payment methods are enabled.

 ### READ and UPDATE the Feature Flags